cristinalakasz/breast-cancer/README.md

 ## Usage Instructions

-### Step 1: Environment Setup

-1. Ensure Anaconda/Miniconda is installed on your system
-2. Run `setup_env.bat` to create the Conda environment
-3. Wait for all packages to install (this may take a few minutes)

-### Step 2: Working with the Project

-1. Run `activate_env.bat` to activate the environment
+1. **Environment Setup**: Run the one-time setup commands above
-2. Run `start_jupyter.bat` to launch Jupyter Notebook
+2. **Start Working**: Use the daily usage commands to activate environment and launch Jupyter
-3. Open the notebook file in Jupyter
+3. **Open Notebook**: Open the notebook file in Jupyter and run cells sequentially
-4. Run cells sequentially or all at once

-### Step 3: Customization

-- Modify hyperparameters in the optimization sections
-- Add new algorithms or feature engineering techniques
-- Adjust visualization parameters for better insights
+4. **Customize**: Modify hyperparameters, add algorithms, or adjust visualizations as needed

 ## Troubleshooting